kartoza/sawps/docs/src/user/manual/explore/reports.md

 1. **Report Type**: Report type filter with the reports type.

-2. **Species**: The species icon displays with the scientific name of the selected species.
+2. **Species**: The species icon is displayed with the scientific name of the selected species.

-3. **Organisation**: The organisation icon displays with the count of selected organisations.
+3. **Organisation**: The organisation icon is displayed with the count of selected organisations.

-4. **Property**: The property icon displays with the count of selected properties.
+4. **Property**: The property icon is displayed with the count of selected properties.

 5. **Clock Icon**: The clock icon serves as a visual indicator for the year range filter with year range.

-6. **Activity**: The activity icon displays with the count of selected activities.
+6. **Activity**: The activity icon is displayed with the count of selected activities.

-7. **Organisation List**: Show the name of the selected organisations.
+7. **Organisation List**: Displays the names of the selected organisations.

 8. **Property List**: Show the name of the selected properties.